ReproducibiliTea-org/reproducibiliTea/_journal-clubs/bristol.md

 ## How to join

-To join the mailing list please email the club organiser, Robert Thibault (robert.thibault@bristol.ac.uk).
+To join the mailing list please email the club organiser, Benji Woolf (Benjamin.woolf@bristol.ac.uk)